 1. Consider alternative Australian visa options for skilled partners

-The costs of applying for a Partner Visa is almost double that of a Skilled Migration Visa which as at 1 July 2019 costs $4,045.00 (Subclass 189, 190, 489) compared to the Partner Visa Application fee of $7,715.00.
+The cost of applying for a Partner Visa is almost double that of a Skilled Migration Visa which as of 1 July 2019 costs $4,045.00 (Subclass 189, 190, 489) compared to the Partner Visa Application fee of $7,850.00.
 So, if you have a partner aged under 45 years, with qualifications and skills available for skilled migration, consider whether your partner may be eligible for a skilled migration visa first.

 Processing times for skilled migration visas are also much shorter than for the Partner Visa with applications.
 Skilled migration applications are typically processed in months not years.